Jmcgee01125/kitserv/README.md

 For the fully-static server, see `kitserv(1)`.

 For the libkitserv library, see `kitserv(3)` and associated functions in section 3 manual pages.

 ## Building from Source

 Run `make`.
 This will build both the library and standalone executable.

+Use `make install` or `./install.sh` to install the library.
+Use the environment variables described in `install.sh` to customize the installation directory.

 ## License